-I use this flour sifter to do my sifting, but there are others that can be found online that have specific mesh spacing designations so you know exactly what extraction you’ll achieve.
+I use this flour sifter to do my sifting, but there are others you can find online that have specific mesh spacing designations, so you know what extraction you’ll achieve.
 For me, I know after using this particular sifter, and this flour, I get from 13 to 15% extraction — and that works for me.

 Pour the sifted, coarse bran into a small bowl and pour 200 grams of boiled water on top.
 Let this soaking mixture rest near your levain until we are ready to mix the dough.